Water Heater

 You just drained the tank after a long bath, and now the shower is running ice cold.
 The big question is: when can the next person shower?
 The answer depends entirely on your fuel source.
 Here’s an answer-first guide on recovery rates for gas vs. electric heaters, the math behind “First Hour Ratings,” and why your old tank might be taking longer than it used to.

-Gas vs Electric water heater heating elements diagram
+Gas vs electric <a href=water heater heating elements diagram” />

 Gas heaters recover nearly twice as fast as electric models due to higher heat output.